 Many travelers bring along their cell phones, not only for connecting to the internet and making phone calls, but for the easy to use camera functions.
-If you plan on using it as a phone keep in mind North American phones may not in Zimbabwe, particularly in remote areas.
+If you plan on using it as a phone keep in mind North American phones may not work in Zambia.
 Check with your service provider to determine if you can purchase a plan, or if your phone can be "unlocked".
 If it can, you should be able to purchase inexpensive prepaid SIM cards.